GRANITE WORKTOP SINKS

 GRANITE COMPOSITE SINKS

-- Heat and scratch resistant – With durable qualities of granite stone, granite composite sinks are heavily heat-resistant and can easily take a pan straight from the oven to the sink.
-Moreover they are also extremely chip and scratch resistant.
+- Heat and scratch resistant – With the durable qualities of granite stone, granite composite sinks are heavily heat-resistant and can easily take a pan straight from the oven to the sink.
+Moreover, they are also extremely chip and scratch resistant.

 - Cost – Whilst granite composite sinks are the most expensive of the composite sink range, they are cheaper than their other heavy gauge stainless steel sink counterparts

 Granite composite sinks can also be installed as under-mounted sinks, however, though they may share the same properties as granite or other natural stones they may not always blend seamlessly into the pattern of your chosen kitchen worktop material.
 This said they are still an extremely beautiful and practical option for sinks that will be susceptible to heavy use!

 In some ways similar to granite composite sinks, quartz composite sinks are made with a mix of ground stone that is then bound together.
 Just like quartz countertops, quartz composite sinks share some similar advantages and can be a great option for high-traffic kitchens.
 Here are a few of their main benefits:

 - Range of different colours – Like quartz worktops, quartz composite sinks are available in almost any colour with a wide range of varying patterns and shades dependent on the pigment added during manufacturing.

 - Scratch-resistant – Quartz composite sinks are highly scratch resistant and are therefore an ideal choice to meet the demands of many modern kitchens.